Artand728/SL-Rad-Vademecum/tomografia_computerizzata.md

 ### FEGATO (sospetto Colangiocarcinoma)
 - Quadrifasica HCC (tardiva 180")
 	- AS basale
-	- AS aretriosa parenchimale (40")
+	- AS arteriosa parenchimale (40")
-	- AC posrtale
+	- AC portale
 	- AS tardiva a 180"
 - Colangiografica tardiva a (5'-10')
 - Se viene richiesto TOR eseguire in portale (80")